Muskan23115/Internal-ChatBot/README.md

-# InternBot – Internal Chatbot using Dialogflow
+# IntraBot – Internal Chatbot using Dialogflow

-InternBot is an internal web-based chatbot developed using **Dialogflow**, **Flask**, and a custom front-end UI.
+IntraBot is an internal web-based chatbot developed using **Dialogflow**, **Flask**, and a custom front-end UI.
 It is designed for use within an internship project and answers specific questions related to the internship.

 ---